45Drives/cephgeorep/README.md

 daemon by running `systemctl start cephfssyncd`, or add `systemctl start cephfssyncd` to the end of your /etc/rc.local file.
 To monitor output of daemon, run `watch -n 1 systemctl status cephfssyncd`.

 ## Notes
-If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 30 second intervals.
+* If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 30 second intervals.
 All new files in the server created while cephfssyncd is waiting for rsync to succeed will be synced on the next interval.
+* Files beginning with the following prefixes are ignored by the daemon:
+   * `~$` - Files beginning with this are temporary backup files within Windows, which are created when a document or other file is open.
+   * `.~lock.` - Files beginning with this are lock files within Linux, which prevent a file from being modified while it is open by another user.
+* If the backup directory is shared with Windows or Linux via a Samba share, files that are moved into the shared folder will not sync if their Last Modified time is earlier than the most recent sync.

 ```
    ___________________